Histotechnologist Schools

 University of West Florida

 Several histotechnology schools offer programs to prepare students for the ASCP exam and a career in this growing field.
-While there are no programs offered exclusively online due to the practical and clinical applications of the work, many flexible options offer hybrid or mixed programs.
+Due to the practical and clinical applications of the work, no programs are offered exclusively online, but many flexible options offer hybrid or mixed programs.

 Mayo School of Health Sciences